-Out-of-Pocket Annual Maximum is designed to protect you from catastrophic health care costs.
-Deductibles, Coinsurance and Copayments are included in the Out-of-Pocket Annual Maximum.
-Once you and/or your family have satisfied the Out-of-Pocket Annual Maximum, no additional, Deductible, Coinsurance and/or Copayments will be required for you and/or your family for the rest of the Benefit Period.
+The Out-of-Pocket Annual Maximum is designed to protect you from catastrophic health care costs.
+Coinsurance and medical Copayments are included in the Out-of-Pocket Annual Maximum.
+Prescription Drug Copayments are not included in the Out-of-Pocket Annual Maximum.
+Once you and/or your family have satisfied the Out-of-Pocket Annual Maximum, no additional Coinsurance or medical Copayments will be required for you and/or your family for the rest of the Benefit Period.
+Copayments for Prescription Drugs will still be required for the rest of the Benefit Period.
 The Out-of-Pocket Annual maximum is found on the Summary of Benefits and Coverage.